quintonweenink/mo-pso-sequence-alignment/README.md

 ##### Running a simulation:

-1. Go to the directory of the file
+1. Go to the root directory project
-2. Run `python3 experiments/pso/boundaryConstraintInvestigation.py`
+2. Run `python3 experiments/pso/VEPSOsequenceAlignmentInvestigation.py`
+3. You may need to run `export PYTHONPATH='.'`